Starts an interactive debugging session with a runspace.

 PS C:\> Get-Process -ComputerName "WS10TestServer" -Name "*powershell*" Handles WS(K) VM(M) CPU(s) Id ProcessName ------- ----- ----- ------ -- ----------- 377 69912 63 2.09 2420 powershell 399 123396 829 4.48 1152 powershell_ise PS C:\> Enter-PSSession -ComputerName "WS10TestServer" [WS10TestServer]:PS C:\> Enter-PSHostProcess -Id 1152 [WS10TestServer:][Process:1152]: PS C:\Users\Test\Documents> Get-Runspace Id Name ComputerName Type State Availability -- ---- ------------ ---- ----- ------------ 1 Runspace1 WS10TestServer Remote Opened Available 2 RemoteHost WS10TestServer Remote Opened Busy PS C:\> [WS10TestServer][Process:1152]: PS C:\Users\Test\Documents> Debug-Runspace -Id 2 Hit Line breakpoint on 'C:\TestWFVar1.ps1:83' At C:\TestWFVar1.ps1:83 char:1 + $scriptVar = "Script Variable" + ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ [Process:1152]: [RSDBG: 2]: PS C:\> >

-In the second command, you run Enter-PSSession to open a remote session on WS10TestServer.
-In the third command, you attach to the Windows PowerShell ISE host process running on the remote server by running Enter-PSHostProcess, and specifying the ID of the host process that you obtained in the first command, 1152.
+The second command runs Enter-PSSession to open a remote session on WS10TestServer.
+The third command attaches to the Windows PowerShell ISE host process that runs on the remote server by running Enter-PSHostProcess, and specifies the ID of the host process that you obtained in the first command, 1152.

-In the fourth command, you list available runspaces for process ID 1152 by running Get-Runspace.
+The fourth command lists available runspaces for process ID 1152 by using the Get-Runspace cmdlet.
 You note the ID number of the Busy runspace; it is running a script that you want to debug.

-In the last command, you start debugging an opened runspace that is running a script, TestWFVar1.ps1, by running Debug-Runspace, and identifying the runspace by its ID, 2, by adding the Id parameter.
+The firth command debugs an opened runspace that is running a script, TestWFVar1.ps1, by using the Debug-Runspace cmdlet, and identifies the runspace by its ID, 2, that uses the Id parameter.
 Because there's a breakpoint in the script, the debugger opens.

 Prompts you for confirmation before running the cmdlet.